 Early records.

 Freeminers' rights have existed from "tyme out of Minde and after in tyme."
-Freemining has been practised continuously from the remotest past.
-Today written records exist from 1244, showing Freeminers were exercising their rights to minerals in the Forest of Dean.
+Freeminers have been mining in the Forest of Dean area from the remotest past.
+The custom applies to a specific category of people that have been legally defined in the Dean Forest (Mines) Act 1838.
+Today written records exist from 1244, showing Freeminers were exercising their rights to the minerals in the Forest of Dean at that time.
 The earliest Mine Law Court documents survive from 1469 (now in the Gloucestershire Archive - PRO).

-In 1612 a parchment document was produced called the ‘Dean Miners’ Lawes and Privileges’ (PRO); existing versions contain references and phrases that hint at possibly being copied from an earlier Latin or French document.
+In 1612 a parchment summary of the custom was produced, called the ‘Dean Miners’ Lawes and Privileges’ (PRO); it contains references and phrases that hint at it being copied from a much earlier document.
 The existing document contains 41 laws and privileges for the winning of Myne (iron ore) and Se Cole (coal).
 The rights of access are outlined and the method of staking a claim, known as a ‘gale.’
 The duties of the Gaveller (the King’s representative) and assistant Deputy Gavellers are outlined, these include the collection of royalties in cash or kind.
 It also mentions the miner's court “that is called Myne Lawe,” held at St Briavels Castle.

 Royal Charter.

-There are many interesting facts associated with medieval Freeminers; amongst them, undermining of castle and town walls; they fought in Wales, Scotland and France, they helped recapture the border town of Berwick upon Tweed several times during the 13th and 14th Centuries, as it passed back and forth between Scottish and English hands.
-Oral tradition, tells us that it was for their services provided at Berwick that Edward I granted Dean Miners a Royal Charter.
+There are many interesting facts associated with medieval Freeminers; amongst them, undermining of castle and town walls.
+They fought in Wales, Scotland and France, particularly helping recapture the border town of Berwick upon Tweed several times during the 13th and 14th Centuries, as it passed back and forth between Scottish and English hands.
+Oral tradition, tells us that it was for their services provided at Berwick that Edward I granted the Dean Freeminers a Royal Charter.

 French Campaigns.